renatomassaro/blog/content/post/0001/index.en.md

 ### Rule of thumb

-A generic rule-of-thumb I've been using for the past few years is to, whenever possible, define columns based on a descending order of data types size.
+A generic rule of thumb I've been using for the past few years is to, whenever possible, define columns based on a descending order of data types size.

 In other words: start with larger data types like `int8`, `float8` and `timestamp`, and place smaller types at the end.
 This will naturally align your table.

+Keep in mind this is an "all else being equal" kind of rule.
+Other factors, like cardinality or even readability, may have higher priority than data alignment, especially when it comes to indexes.

+### A note on TOASTed values

+Some data types have variable length and their value may be stored elsewhere if it gets too big to the point that a row would not fit in a single page.
+When this happens, we say the value is TOASTed.
+In this scenario, the row will contain a pointer to the underlying data.

+Different types of pointer may exist depending on the size of the data.
+For single-byte pointers, no alignment is necessary, whereas a 4-byte alignment is applied to 4-byte pointers.
+From the [docs](https://www.postgresql.org/docs/current/storage-toast.html):

+{{<quote>}}
+Values with single-byte headers aren't aligned on any particular boundary, whereas values with four-byte headers are aligned on at least a four-byte boundary; this omission of alignment padding provides additional space savings that is significant compared to short values.
+{{</quote>}}

 ## Does this apply to other databases?